The Lymphatic System: What You Need to Know

 Non-Hodgkin lymphoma

-Lymphoma is a type of cancer derived from a type of white blood cell.
-It is usually discovered when the lymph nodes are larger than normal, with accompanying symptoms such as weight loss and fever.
-There are different groups, ranging from slow-growing to aggressive and can occur at any age.
+Lymphoma is a type of cancer that arises from a kind of white blood cell.
+It is usually diagnosed when the lymph nodes are larger than usual, accompanied by symptoms such as weight loss and fever.
+There are different groups, ranging from slow-growing to aggressive, and they can occur at any age.

 Arthritis and rheumatic pain

-The fluids that circulate the skeletal system are invaluable to their well-being.
+The fluids that circulate through the skeletal system are invaluable to their well-being.
 The pain of Arthritis and Rheumatism can not only be debilitating but also very stressful to live with each day of your life.
-A healthy lymphatic system that transports blood and oxygen around the bones will help ease pain and improve mobility.
+A healthy lymphatic system, which transports blood and oxygen throughout the bones, will help ease pain and improve mobility.

 What’s holding you up?